What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 Curious to know what the user activation rate benchmarks are for SaaS and how you stack against other SaaS businesses?

-In this article, I’m going to discuss how to define activation for your SaaS, why it matters so much, and how to improve it with proper onboarding.
+In this article, I’m going to discuss what it means for your SaaS, how to calculate it, B2B and B2C SaaS benchmarks, and how to improve it with proper onboarding.

 Let’s dive straight in!

-- Activation is the point when your user actually gets the benefits of your product.
+• Activation is the point when your user gets the benefits of your product.

-- Comparing your own activation rates over time, however, can be a great way to see which user segment needs more help through onboarding.
+• Comparing your activation rates over time, however, can be a great way to see which segment needs more help through user onboarding.

 What is user activation in SaaS?